 Supporting The Moscow State Institute of International Relations (MGIMO)

-Since it was established, the International Chodiev Foundation has been supporting MGIMO academic staff, professors and faculty members by providing accommodation and sponsoring their scientific endeavours.
+We have also been supporting MGIMO academic staff, professors, and faculty members by providing accommodation and sponsoring their scientific endeavours.

-Our main programs with MGIMO are as follows:
+Our main programmes with MGIMO are as follows:

 - Scholarship programme